RafaelNMeyer/challenge_back-end_alura/README.md

-# Alura challenge API - API REST, BEARER TOKEN, REFRESH TOKEN and REDIS.
+# Alura challenge API

+## Api Rest, Bearer Token, Refresh Token and Redis.

 This challenge was made to test my knowldge of some technologies.